 is, when we started to talk about another channel, the ways that channels have

-when you start, because you don't have an established base from an advertising
+distribution when you start, because you don't have an established base from an

-standpoint, established CPMs, established ratings, and you don't have an
+advertising standpoint, established CPMs, established ratings, and you don't

-established affiliate rate, what do you do?
-Well, you establish a new channel
+have an established affiliate rate, what do you do?
+Well, you establish a new

-on a shoestring and then try to grow the programming budget a little bit and
+channel on a shoestring and then try to grow the programming budget a little

-then you grow revenue a little bit.
-You grow the programming budget a little
+bit and then you grow revenue a little bit.
+You grow the programming budget a

-bit more and you grow revenue a little bit more.
-You try to create a virtuous
+little bit more and you grow revenue a little bit more.
+You try to create a

-cycle that over the years gets you where you want to be.
-I don't really believe
+virtuous cycle that over the years gets you where you want to be.
+I don't

-in that strategy anymore.
+really believe in that strategy anymore.
 It's go big or go home.
-And I think what News Corp.
+And I think

-has done is gone out and gotten us a very, very hefty distribution platform
+what News Corp. has done is gone out and gotten us a very, very hefty

-from day one and they've let us invest very substantial resources on every
+distribution platform from day one and they've let us invest very substantial

-level for acquired series, movies and original series and marketing all across
+resources on every level for acquired series, movies and original series and

-channel that's launched with anywhere near the original programming budget, the
+been an entertainment channel that's launched with anywhere near the original

-marketing budget, the acquired programming budget that FXX has.
+programming budget, the marketing budget, the acquired programming budget that

 TV Everywhere, whatever you want to call it, is simple in theory, but